Animesh-nema/LinkedIn-Job-Tracker/README.md

-# 🔖 LinkedIn Job Tracker – Chrome Extension
+# 🔖 LinkedIn Job Tracker :- Chrome Extension

 Track your LinkedIn job applications directly while browsing.
-Mark jobs as **Applied** or **Referred**, and view or export your job history — all in a simple, privacy-first Chrome Extension.
+Mark jobs as **Applied** or **Referred**, and view or export your job history, all in a simple, privacy-first Chrome Extension.

 ![screenshot](assets/demo.gif)